Aarohi-masq/100_days_of_code/README.md

 Day40: Just practiced some java programs on Servlet and JSP and covered some ppts of Requirement analysis and Data Flow Diagrams in Software Engineering and Product Management.
 Day41: Skipped.
 Day42: Revised some topics of Software Engineering and Product Management.
+Day43: Revised some rest topics of Software Engineering and Product Management.